theodi/open-data-licensing/guides/publisher-guide.md

 * Attribution -- giving credit to the creator and/or maintainer of a dataset
 * Citation -- linking to a source dataset that has been used in some analysis or is a component of an aggregated dataset

 Many communities have existing norms around both attribution and citation.
-Many licenses allow publishers to require attribution when a dataset is re-used, but it can be unclear how this should be achieved.
+Many licences allow publishers to require attribution when a dataset is re-used, but it can be unclear how this should be achieved.

 Citation usually involves linking to the individual dataset, or version of a dataset, that has been used.
 Citation use cases are already well supported by existing dataset metadata vocabularies, as they typically cover titles, versioning information (including publication dates), dataset URLs, download locations, etc.